confluentinc/ksql/docs/operate-and-deploy/schema-inference-with-id.md

 `AVRO` schema raw string in {{ site.sr }} should be single line raw string without `\n`.
 Above format is for ease of read.

-and `CREATE` statement is defined as following:
+`CREATE` statement is defined as following:

 ```sql
 CREATE STREAM pageviews (